 There are two basic issues:

-Your ISP can see everything you do.
-When you’re in a hotel, that hotel is your ISP.
-They provide the connectivity, the routers and other equipment that connects you to the internet.
-As a result, they have the ability to monitor any and all traffic on the network.
-And you need to realize that it’s their network that you’re using – they own it, they control it and they have the right to monitor its usage.
+You need to realize that it’s their network you’re using.
+They own it, control it, and they have the right to monitor its usage.
 And, as you’ve seen, employees can abuse that power to go snooping.